Monida, Montana

 Monida is an unincorporated community in Beaverhead County, Montana, United States.
 Monida is located on Interstate 15 at the top of Monida Pass, 14.7 mi east-southeast of Lima.
 The community is situated on the Continental Divide at the Idaho state line.
-It has a permanent population of two.
+It has a permanent population of six.
 It also serves as the southernmost settlement in the state.

+History

 The Monida post office opened in 1891.
+In the late 1800's and early 1900's for about ten years, a train would stop and drop off passengers who could ride a stagecoach to Yellowstone National Park.
+The business died out because of the new era of motorized vehicles being introduced and also a new train station closer to the park.
+Cowboys also would run their cattle through the town, and it also had lots of garages.
+While its main business had faded away, people still lived and thrived there, and sources on the internet show that it had a grocery store, post office, café, and more.
 The name derives from the first three letters of Montana and Idaho.
+There is a deep history and once was a bustling town for tourism and cattle.